 Pages do not have their own HTML file, but instead have a dedicated folder with a template file such as default.md, which contains the actual content.
 This template file may also reference a library of common elements, such as footers and headers.
 The folder also usually contains all images specific to the page.
 The folder must be carefully named if you want it to be picked up by a menu.
 A folder named 01.blog, for example, will be picked up by the Main Menu with the title specified in the Title field in the .md file.

 I’ve spent perhaps thousands of hours working in Wordpress, Joomla, and Drupal, and maybe 40 hours working in Grav.
-I will say that the workflow in Grav becomes very comfortable after a while, though maybe not immediately.
-In my case it required a lot of text editing (I prefer Sublime Text 2 on my Mac).
+I will say that the workflow in Grav became very comfortable after a while, though maybe not immediately.

 One of the beauties of Grav is that everything you need to work with is right there in the root folder.
 Everything has a proper place, whether a template file, folder, or configuration file.
 Having everything contained in one folder, arranged hierarchically, lends a certain coherence to the site not found in database-driven CMS platforms.

 Text inside the brackets is of course alt text.
 In some cases when I was tempted to solve a layout problem with custom CSS, I found that adding new classes or in-line CSS caused trouble.
 If you need to do anything fancy with the CSS, you will most likely have to abandon the simple markdown style and opt for full HTML coding.
-There’s no way to mix the two, if I understand it correctly.
+There’s no way to mix the two, as I understand it.

 $ composer create-project getgrav/grav ~/webroot/grav